manoelcampos/how-to-ask-questions-the-smart-way/README.en.md

 (Some people assert that many hackers have a mild form of autism or Asperger's Syndrome, and are actually missing some of the brain circuitry that lubricates “normal” human social interaction.
 This may or may not be true.
 If you are not a hacker yourself, it may help you cope with our eccentricities if you think of us as being brain-damaged.
 Go right ahead.
 We won't care; we like being whatever it is we are, and generally have a healthy skepticism about clinical labels.)

-Jeff Bigler's observations about [tact filters](http://www.mit.edu/~jcb/tact.html) are also relevant and worth reading.
+Jeff Bigler's observations about tact filters are also relevant and worth reading.

 In the next section, we'll talk about a different issue; the kind of “rudeness” you'll see when you misbehave.

 <a name="6"></a>

-# Não reagindo como um perdedor
+# On Not Reacting Like A Loser

 Odds are you'll screw up a few times on hacker community forums — in ways detailed in this article, or similar.
 And you'll be told exactly how you screwed up, possibly with colourful asides.
 In public.